anirudhkm/anirudhkm.github.io/projects/2016-11-30-kobe-bryant-nba-career-analysis.markdown

 ### SUMMARY

-The crux of this project is to analyze the hit and miss performance of [NBA](https://www.nba.com) players based on the given data.
+The crux of this project is to analyze the hit and miss performance of [NBA](https://www.nba.com) players based on the given player's data.
 For this project we have the data for [Kobe Bryant](https://en.wikipedia.org/wiki/Kobe_Bryant).
 Since, it is a sports doamin we want to convey our analysis through visualizations and finally develop a prediction model.

+By doing such analysis we will be able to compare players's performance which can help the team management.
+For this project, we just perform analysis for one player alone.

 ### MOTIVATION